ramosops/wordpress/readme.md

 - Provisions a high-availability Wordpress environment on AWS
 - Utilizes ECS, ASG, ALB, VPC, RDS, and Route53
+- Organized into reusable Terraform modules for better maintainability and reusability
 - Stores database environment variables in AWS Parameter Store, including password
 - Github Actions pipelines for environment provisioning and destruction

+## Modules

+The Terraform code in this project is organized into reusable modules.
+These modules help maintain a clean and modular project structure, making it easier to manage, update, and reuse the code.

+Below is a brief description of each module:

+1. `vpc-module`: This module creates a VPC, internet gateway, public and private subnets, route tables, NAT gateway, and elastic IP.
+2. `database-module`: This module creates an RDS cluster and stores all parameters in AWS SSM (Parameter Store).
+3. `ecs-module`: This module creates an Application Load Balancer (ALB) with target groups, a validated SSL certificate, and a Route53 record.
+It also creates an Auto Scaling Group and an ECS service with task definitions using a Wordpress image.

+To use the modules, simply reference them in your Terraform configuration files and provide the required input variables.

+The entire environment is provisioned following AWS security best practices

 ## Requirements